PaddlePaddle/PaddleHelix/apps/protein_folding/helixfold/README.md

 [1] Jumper J, Evans R, Pritzel A, et al. Highly accurate protein structure prediction with AlphaFold[J].
 Nature, 2021, 596(7873): 583-589.

 ## Citation

-If you find our work is helpful to your research, please cite:

 ```
 @article{wang2022helixfold,
   title={HelixFold: An Efficient Implementation of AlphaFold2 using PaddlePaddle},